responsive-sk/hdm-boot/docs/DATABASE_ARCHITECTURE.md

 HDM Boot Protocol v2.1.0 implements a three-database architecture for improved security, performance, and maintainability.
 This replaces the previous single-database approach.

+**Latest Update (2025-06-28)**: Database module refactored to use PDO-only implementation.
+CakePHP support has been disabled and moved to backup directory.

 ## Architecture Diagram

 ```